htkhiem/ktt-hierarchical-thesis/doc/source/usage/quickstart.rst

 .. code-block:: bash

-   cd onnx/adapters
+   cd adapters
-   python adapter_flat.py -p '../datasets/Walmart_30k.parquet' -t Walmart -v -N title -C category -d 2
+   python adapter_flat.py -v -t title -c category -d 2 --dvc ../datasets/Walmart_30k.parquet Walmart

-An explanation of what these arguments do:
+An explanation of what these options and arguments do:

-    * ``-p`` specifies the path to the flatfile.
-It is a required argument.
-    * ``-t`` specifies the name of the resulting internal dataset.
-It is also required.
     * ``-v`` is the verbose argument.
 With this, the adapter prints more information about its process, which helps with understanding what it does.
-    * ``-N`` specifies the column to use as the model's input.
+    * ``-t`` specifies the column to use as the model's input.
 As we have previously discussed, we are using the ``title`` column.
 If left unspecified, ``title`` is also the default column name KTT uses.
 Of course, if you don't specify it and the flatfile does not have a ``title`` column, or it has one but the column is something else entirely and not what we need, expect some errors or poor performance.
-    * ``-C`` likewise specifies the column name to use as classes (labels).
+    * ``-c`` likewise specifies the column name to use as classes (labels).
 It defaults to ``classes`` if left unspecified.
 Here, we want to use the ``category`` column, so of course we must specify it.
     * ``-d`` is the hierarchical depth to search to.
 By default, the adapter runs for two levels.
 This must not exceed the *minimum* depth of the dataset, i.e. the length of the shortest list in the label column.
+    * ``--dvc`` tells the adapter to also add the resulting intermediate dataset to the Data Version Control system.
+With this, you can later add a remote of your choosing, push the dataset there and safely delete the local copy to save disk space.
+Training scripts will automatically pull them from said remote when needed.
+    * The first argument is the path to the flatfile. `Walmart_30k.parquet` is bundled in `datasets`.
+    * The second argument is the name of the resulting intermediate dataset.

 After running the above commands, a new folder (``datasets/Walmart``) will be created, containing three Parquet files and a JSON file named ``hierarchy.json``.